Germany issues gas supply warning; Poland to halt Russian oil imports

 Reinhard Houben, a member of Germany’s Free Democratic Party who sits on the parliament’s economics and climate committee, said relying on Russian energy had proved a “heavy strategic mistake.”
 He warned of “severe consequences” for German businesses and citizens alike, even without an immediate halt to deliveries.

-Threats by Russia were prompting other European nations to set deadlines for weaning themselves off supplies from the belligerent.
-The question of an immediate embargo has divided the European Union, whose member states buy a quarter of their oil and more than 40 percent of their gas from Russian suppliers.
+In neighboring Poland, government leaders sought Wednesday to set an example on energy independence that other European nations could follow.

-Poland’s prime minister said Wednesday his country was taking aggressive steps to end its dependence on Russian fossil fuels, including by halting oil imports by the end of the year and cutting itself off from Russian coal as soon as April or May.
+Polish Prime Minister Mateusz Morawiecki said his country was taking aggressive steps to end its dependence on Russian fossil fuels, including by halting oil imports by the end of the year and cutting itself off from Russian coal as soon as April or May.
 The commitment to forgoing Russian oil was especially significant, as nearly two-thirds of Poland’s imported crude oil came from Russia last year, according to government estimates.
-The prime minister, Mateusz Morawiecki, said gas would also be part of the government’s “derussification” agenda.
+The prime minister said gas would also be part of the government’s “derussification” agenda.

-Morawiecki urged other European countries to follow suit and “walk away” from Russian energy supplies.
+Morawiecki urged other European countries to act alongside Poland and “walk away” from Russian energy supplies.
 Speaking at an oil refinery outside Warsaw, he said energy payments were funding the “war arsenal” unleashed by Putin, calling Europe’s dependence on Russian supplies “criminal.”